hustwyk/trainTicket/README.md

 # Database Course Design

-This project is a small simulation about the railway ticket system.
+This project is a small simulation of the railway ticket system.